List homomorphism problems for signed trees: General trees

 In cases p), q), and r) in Figure~\ref{fig:mixed_merged} we present three additional NP-complete trees we will use.
-Note that the case q) is a special case of p), with $k=2$.
-The case q) is also a special case of a) in family $\cal J$, where the chain is specified in general.
-However, the chain for the case p) when $k > 2$ is different, as shown in the figure.
-(Note that the absence of a loop at $2$ is crucial for the chain in p), and for r), the absence of a loop at $4$ is crucial, while the edges $12$ or $45$ could be blue or bicoloured and the given chain would still apply.)
+Note that the case p) is an extension of case q), and the chains are also related.
+(Note that p) is also similar to a) in family $\cal J$.)
+We note that the absence of a loop at $2$ is crucial for the chain in the case p).
+We also note, for the case r), that the absence of a loop at $4$ is crucial, while the edges $12$ or $45$ could be blue or bicoloured and the given chain would still apply.

 Thus we have the following lemma.

 \begin{lemma} If $\widehat{H}$ contains any of the graphs p), q), r) in family ${\cal J}$ in Figure~\ref{fig:mixed_merged}, then the problem $\textsc{List-S-Hom}(\widehat{H})$ is NP-complete. \end{lemma}